Incarceration in Rural Spaces

-In March of 2022, the Center for Justice Research partnered with Utah State University to research the impact of incarceration on unemployment, considering race and population density.
-Our findings were used in bi-partisan congressional discussions on the Clean Slate Act, which would automatically seal criminal records for certain low-level arrests and nonviolent offenses.
-The sealing of these records would ensure that these individuals would not have to disclose information regarding their arrest or conviction to potential employers, and individuals or organizations would not be able to access that information.
+Our findings were used in bi-partisan congressional discussions on the Clean Slate Act, which would automatically seal criminal records for certain low-level arrests and nonviolent offenses which would ensure that these individuals would not have to disclose information regarding their arrest or conviction to potential employers, and individuals or organizations would not be able to access that information.

 Mass incarceration, particularly for nonviolent offenses, negatively impacts our society at the community, state, and national levels and requires bipartisan efforts to correct these negative effects through policy.
 In addition to policies that reduce incarceration, the Clean Slate Act could lessen the burden placed on formerly incarcerated individuals by helping them gain employment, one of the most essential steps of the reentry process.
 Without employment, the likelihood of experiencing poverty, housing instability, food insecurity, and recidivism increases.
 Individuals who have completed their sentences should be able to start fresh and get a fair shot at meaningful employment and financial well-being.

 Rural white-majority geographies have a criminal justice problem, too

 The Center for Justice Research is housed in the Barbara Jordan - Mickey Leland School of Public Affairs

 Member of Inter-University Network of Criminal Justice Research Centers